22 Rules to Follow Next Time You Fly

 Flight done right

 Flying in a plane requires a lot of remembering: Did I pack everything on my checklist?
 Am I wearing the right clothes?
 Did I bring along my passport?
+Can I even bring food on the plane?
 The mental checklists are endless, but it’s more important than ever to be prepared.
 As Terry Suero, Senior Board Member of Safe Travel Pathways, says, “Until the airlines are back to normal with routes and staffing, it is important to plan for the unexpected.
 Flights will be delayed; airplanes will be in the tarmac for extended periods of time; staffing is limited; people are stressed; flights will be canceled; etc.” Not to mention getting through security without flagging TSA’s attention.
 One key to a stress-free trip?
 Make sure you never do these things on an airplane.

 Please!
 Don’t walk around barefoot